 “Founded in 1070 […] Marrakesh remained a political, economic and cultural centre for a long period.
 Its influence was felt throughout the western Muslim world, from North Africa to Andalusia, Spain.”

-The medina of Marrakesh is the most beautiful in the country, even more than its competitor from Fez although not as authentic.
-It is more touristic with many more shops exclusively for travelers.
+The medina of Marrakesh is the most beautiful in the country, more so than its competitor from Fez.
+However, it is not as authentic as it is more touristic with many more shops exclusively for travelers.

-Marrakesh is a series of tinny streets and narrow alleys where sometimes not even the merciless sun can reach, as well as GPS signal… The center of the medina is a large square / market [Jemaa el-Fna] to which most of the streets lead to.
+Marrakesh consist of a series of tinny streets and narrow alleys where sometimes not even the merciless sun can reach, as well as GPS signal… The center of the medina is a large square / market [Jemaa el-Fna] to which most of the streets head.

-The souks [markets] are sections of the streets and alleys where every piece of construction is a shop showing its beautiful products, from the impressive lamps to the perfect mountains of species, everything you might imagine.
+The souks [markets] are sections of the streets and alleys where every piece of construction is a shop displaying its beautiful products, from the impressive lamps to the perfect mountains of spices, everything you might imagine.
 If you are overwhelmed, start from Souk Semmarine [map].

-The best way to explore the souks is simply to walk and get lost following anything that catch your eye.
-Don’t worry about loosing your tracks.
-Once you actually get completely lost just follow any bigger street then 10 minutes later you will have reach a mayor open street were you can get GPS signal.
+The best way to explore the souks is simply to walk, following anything that catch your eye.
+Don’t worry about losing your tracks.
+Once you actually get completely lost just follow any bigger street then 10 minutes later you will have reached a mayor open street where you can get GPS signal.

 Le Jardin Secret [map] is a garden in the middle of the medina charging entry fees [40 MAD = 4 USD].
-We didn’t visited because it doesn’t look worth it even if it were free.
+We didn’t visit because we thought it doesn’t worth it even if it was free.

-Ben Youssef Madrasa [map] is an old school of traditional architecture dating back to the XVI century, which looks interesting.
+Ben Youssef Madrasa [map] was an old school, the temple of education with traditional architecture dating back to the XVI century, which looks interesting.

 We could not visit at the time of our trip it was under remodeling (March 2020).